robinhood/faust/docs/userguide/agents.rst

             async for event in stream:
                 print(f'AGENT A RECEIVED: {event!r}')

 .. _agent-errors:

 When agents raise an error
 --------------------------

-If an agent raises in the middle of processing an :term:`event` what do we do with :term:`acking` it?
+If an agent raises an exception during processing of an :term:`event` will we mark that event as completed? (:term:`acked`)

 Currently the source message will be acked and not processed again, simply because it violates ""exactly-once" semantics".

+It is common to think that we can just retry that event, but it is not as easy as it seems.
+Let's analyze our options apart from marking the event as complete.

-- What about retries?
+- Retrying

-    It'd be safe to retry processing the event if the agent processing is :term:`idempotent`, but we don't enforce idempotency in stream processors so it's not something we can enable by default.

-    The retry would also have to stop processing of the topic so that order is maintained: the next offset in the topic can only be processed after the event is retried.
+    The retry would have to stop processing of the topic so that order is maintained: the next offset in the topic can only be processed after the event is retried.

+    We can move the event to the "back of the queue", but that means the topic is now out of order.

-- How about crashing?
+- Crashing

-    Crashing the instance to require human intervention is certainly a choice, but far from ideal considering how common mistakes in code or unexpected exceptions are.
+    Crashing the instance to require human intervention is a choice, but far from ideal considering how common mistakes in code and unexpected exceptions are.
 It may be better to log the error and have ops replay and reprocess the stream on notification.